|The Crossover Design Cookbook|

 In fact, sometimes you cannot even get a component with the rounded value.
 For example, perhaps the closest inductor you can find is .43mH.
 Go ahead and use this: it will just move the cross over frequency by 100Hz or so.
 You'll never hear it.
 You cannot buy a 14µF capacitor, but you can buy a 12µF and a 2.2µF, and place them side-by-side, resulting in 14.2µF.

-Alternatively, you can design your cross over as we did above.
-Now, however, we find out that maybe we can only buy a .41mH inductor.
-This inductor will move the cross over frequency up by about 8%.
-We can adjust the other cross over to match: simply change the capacitor value by the same factor.
+Alternatively, you can re-design your cross over for actual components you can buy.
+If we find out that we can only buy a .41mH inductor, that will move the cross over frequency up by about 8%.
+We can adjust the capacitor to match: simply change the capacitor value by the same factor.
+We switched the inductor from .44 to .41.
 So, instead of using a 14µF capacitor, use a 14 * .41 / .44 µF = 13µF capacitor.
 You can buy a 10µF and a 3.3µF capacitor and use them together.

 With a first order cross over, you're putting a fair amount of low frequency power though the tweeter.
 This won't have much sonic effect.
 It can, however, blow up your tweeters, so if you like to listen to Alice Cooper at 110dB, or if you live with teenagers, you might consider putting 1 or 2 amp fuses on your tweeters.